cdalvaro/docker-salt-master/README.md

     cdalvaro/docker-salt-master:latest
 ```

-Also, you can set your `docker-salt-master` instance to autoaccept minions that match certain grains.
+Also, you can set your `docker-salt-master` instance to auto accept minions that match certain grains.
 To do that, add
 the `autosign_grains.conf` to your `config` directory:

 ```sls